 - Don’t miss our list of 7 Portuguese foods you must try!

 Traditional Portuguese Grocers: Porto’s beautiful weather calls out for a picnic.
 I recommend visiting some of the city’s traditional food shops for supplies then heading out for an alfresco meal.
 Here are some traditional shops where you can find beautiful local food products like bread, cheese, sausage, canned fish, preserves and of course wine and port.
 These also make wonderful gifts.
 And if it’s gifts or souvenirs you are after, check out A Vida Portuguesa.
 Our favorite traditional grocers include:

 - O Pretinho do Japão

-Remember to check out the map below for the addresses of these shops.
+Be sure to check out the map below for the addresses of these shops and more.

 Places to Stay in Porto